In the first of three blog posts, we explore the real-world applications for graph visualization, starting with law enforcement and fraud management.

-Our recent webinar with Neo4j showed how visualizing crime records data helps users to understand patterns and allocate resources better.
-This blog post explains two possible uses for visualization in an event and investigation-led approach.
+This webinar with Neo4j shows how visualizing crime records data helps users to understand patterns and allocate resources better.
+Our blog post about applying graph visualization to law enforcement data explains two possible uses for visualization in an event and investigation-led approach.

 We’ve also seen how visualizing OSINT (in this case, advertising data) could help uncover human trafficking activity.

 This kind of analysis is complex and highly specialized, so many law enforcement agencies choose to build their own visualization solutions instead of relying on off-the-shelf products.
 The scale of the data being analyzed has also transformed the nature of the visualization: it’s now essential to have effective layouts, filtering and grouping, as well as powerful graphics rendering.